astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial5.rst

 In this example, we'll show how to start from a sample of mock galaxies and identify galaxy groups in an observationally realistic manner.

+There is also an IPython Notebook in the following location that can be used as a companion to the material in this section of the tutorial:

+    **halotools/docs/notebooks/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial5.ipynb**

+By following this tutorial together with this notebook, you can play around with your own variations of the calculation as you learn the basic syntax.

 Generate a mock galaxy catalog
 ------------------------------